willie68/ReCoS-Remote-Command-Service/service/README.md

 type: the type of the command
 name: names the command
 icon: should be the icon that should be displayed when running this command
+title: should be the text that should be displayed when running this command
-paramters: parameters defers from command to command
+parameters: parameters defers from command to command

 #### Delay